Khayelihle Children’s Village (KCV)

 Let's Bring Change through Kids

-Khayelihle Children’s Village (KCV) is a beautiful home to orphaned and vulnerable children.
-KCV was established in 1994 when statistics indicated that over 22.5 million of Africa’s populations were living with HIV/AIDS.
-While the AIDS epidemic that motivated the opening of KCV has waned, the economic situation in Zimbabwe means that many parents still feel compelled to abandon their children.
-KCV is a beautiful home to around 50 orphaned and vulnerable children who have lost or been abandoned by their parents.
-The village is organised into family units and family re-connection is encouraged.
-The expanding KCV farm and dairy cows helps towards their goal of eventual self-sustainability.
+Khayelihle Children’s Village (KCV) is a beautiful home to about 50 orphaned and vulnerable children.
+KCV was established in 1994 when over 22.5 million Africans were living with HIV/AIDS.
+While the AIDS epidemic has waned, the economic situation in Zimbabwe still means that parents feel compelled to abandon their children.
+KCV now operates on a reconnection model, seeking out the extended family of the children that come to them and reuniting them where it is safe and supportive for the children.
+Living in a family is the best thing for the child.
+The village is warm and welcoming place, organised into family units, which becomes their family in the meantime.

 At KCV, the kids live in family groups with a variety of ages in each of six households.
 House mothers, fathers and aunties look after the children.
 They are fed, clothed and loved by the staff and have access to a good education.
 The KCV children are highly regarded at their schools.
 KCV is a vibrant community of children becoming capable and committed citizens, providing opportunities for them to excel in sport, music and any other endeavour they pursue.